-- 10-9.
-ENGINE FAILURES.
+- 11.9 Engine Failures.
 The single most common emergency in ultralight and amateur-built aircraft is engine failure.
 When an engine fails, FLY THE ULTRALIGHT!
-Push the nose down to maintain airspeed, pick the landing field, and try to land into the wind. - a.
-If the pilot knows the cause of the engine failure (e.g., failure to change tanks) and can easily fix it in flight, they should do so.
+Push the nose down to maintain airspeed, pick the landing field, and try to land into the wind. - 11.9.1 If the pilot knows the cause of the engine failure (e.g., failure to change tanks) and can easily fix it in flight, they should do so.
 Do not focus all attention on restarting the engine.
-If preoccupied with the restart, the pilot may be distracted from flying the ultralight, inadvertently allowing the airspeed to bleed off, and setting the ultralight up for a stall/spin. - b.
-The best way to prepare for an engine out procedure is to practice, practice, and practice until the real thing is a non-event. - 10-10.
-LOSS OF CONTROL.
-Another emergency procedure the FLIGHT-TEST PLAN should address is sudden loss of a control function such as ailerons/spoilers (roll), rudder (yaw), or elevator (pitch).
-In all emergency situations, all corrective control movements should be small and slowly initiated. - a.
-Loss of rudder authority or a jammed rudder can usually be overcome with opposite aileron.
+If preoccupied with the restart, the pilot may be distracted from flying the ultralight, inadvertently allowing the airspeed to bleed off, and setting the ultralight up for a stall/spin. - 11.9.2 The best way to prepare for an engine out procedure is to practice, practice, and practice until the real thing is a non-event. - 11.10 Loss of Control.
+Another emergency procedure the FLIGHT TEST PLAN should address is sudden loss of a control function such as ailerons/spoilers (roll), rudder (yaw), or elevator (pitch).
+In all emergency situations, all corrective control movements should be small and slowly initiated. - 11.10.1 Loss of rudder authority or a jammed rudder can usually be overcome with opposite aileron.
 Be advised this is a cross control situation.
-Large or rapid control inputs could initiate a stall/spin maneuver, especially when the ultralight is in a landing configuration and/or operating at a low airspeed. - b.
-Loss of ailerons authority usually can be overcome with rudder.
-The turns should be shallow while avoiding rudder inputs that would generate large yawing movements. - c.
-Loss of the elevator is the most serious loss of control function a pilot can experience.
-If the elevator is jammed in one position, or remains in a trail position behind the horizontal stabilizer, the pilot must experiment with engine power to determine whether an increase in power will raise or lower the nose.
+Large or rapid control inputs could initiate a stall/spin maneuver, especially when the ultralight is in a landing configuration and/or operating at a low airspeed. - 11.10.2 Loss of aileron authority usually can be overcome with rudder.
+The turns should be shallow while avoiding rudder inputs that would generate large yawing movements. - 11.10.3 Loss of the elevator is the most serious loss of control function a pilot can experience.
+If the elevator is jammed in one position, or remains in a trail position behind the horizontal stabilizer, the pilot should experiment with engine power to determine whether an increase in power will raise or lower the nose.